Skip to main content

 These trials are often randomized and double-blinded, meaning that neither the participants nor the researchers know who is receiving the new drug and who is receiving a placebo or a standard treatment.
 This design helps to eliminate bias and provides the most reliable data on the drug’s performance.
 The results of Phase 3 trials are the primary basis for the FDA’s decision to approve a new drug.

 Even after a drug is approved, the evaluation continues.
 Phase 4 trials, also known as post-marketing surveillance, are conducted after the drug is available to the public.
-These studies are designed to monitor the drug’s and effectiveness in a real-world setting.
+These studies are designed to monitor the drug’s long-term safety and effectiveness in a real-world setting.

 They can identify rare side effects that may not have been apparent in the smaller, more controlled setting of the earlier trial phases.
 The TRAVERSE trial, for example, was a large post-marketing study required by the FDA to assess the cardiovascular safety of a widely used testosterone gel.